Starburst (magazine): Columns and features

-Starbursts review sections were edited by writers and reviewers such as Alan Jones (films).
-For several years, the magazine also carried a column by the writer John Brosnan.
+Starbursts review sections were edited by writers and reviewers such as Alan Jones, who covered upcoming cinema features, and David J. Howe, who oversaw the literary review section.

+For several years, the magazine also carried a column by the writer John Brosnan, up until his passing.
 Its television review column, TV Zone, was used as the title of its sister publication, TV Zone.